 11) Catherine of Aragon also introduced the Spanish Farthingale, an undergarment that added a skirt volume.

 12) A linen shift was worn by Tudor women of all classes as they could be washed and changed easily.

-14) During the sixteenth-century women started wearing linen caps under their headdresses which became a style over time.
+14) During the sixteenth century, women started wearing linen caps under their headdresses which became a style over time.

-15) The Tudor queens and their hoods
+15) The Tudor queens and their fashionable hoods

-Catherine of Aragon wore the English hood which had a distinct triangular frame while the second wife of Henry VIII, Anne Boleyn popularised wearing a hood which had a softer shape.
-This hood was called as the French hood.
+Catherine of Aragon wore the English hood which had a distinct triangular frame while the second wife of Henry VIII, Anne Boleyn popularised wearing a hood that had a softer shape.
+This hood was called the French hood.
 Henry VIII’s third wife, Jane Seymour reverted to wearing the English hood to disassociate from the political image of Anne Boleyn.